 What do you need to know about small business invoice factoring finance in Canada related to the U.S. and U.K. approaches to this type of financing?
 Well, in Canada, there are two types of invoice discounting/factoring.
 Under the most commonly used method, the factoring firm you engage with works with you to invoice the customer, collect the payment, and monitor your overall credit quality.

-If you view this overall business model and way of financing as somewhat intrusive and undesirable, then seek out the services of 7 Park Avenue Financial, a trusted, credible and experienced advisor who can provide you with a Confidential Accounts Receivable factoring facility that allows you to bill and collect your own receivables.
+If you view this overall business model and way of financing as somewhat intrusive and undesirable, then seek out the services of 7 Park Avenue Financial, a trusted, credible and experienced advisor who can provide you with a Confidential Accounts Receivable factoring facility that allows you to bill and collect your own outstanding invoices.

-Many business owners we meet are concerned with suppliers and customers' perceptions when they find out you are factoring.
+Many business owners we meet are concerned with suppliers' and customers' perceptions when they find out you are factoring.
 That comes out of the issue that in the past, many firms that factoring generally was viewed as companies with financial problems.
 However, the new reality of financing a business in Canada in the year 2021, pandemics included !.., is that factoring is, in fact, a great way for healthy businesses to generate much-needed cash flow and working capital.

 In summary, consider the cash flow benefits of factoring and accounts receivable financing of your receivables and payment to you within 24 hours when you cannot obtain the total amount of financing you need.
 Determine if you are eligible (most firms are) and seek out a facility that meets your business financing needs.